yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ycql.md

 ## Limitations

 This is a BETA feature, and is in active development.
-Currently, you can recover from the following operations:
+Currently, you can recover from the following YCQL operations:

 * Data changes
-* CREATE INDEX
-* CREATE TABLE
+* CREATE and DROP TABLE
 * ALTER TABLE (including ADD and DROP COLUMN)
-* DROP TABLE
+* CREATE and DROP INDEX

 Development for this feature is tracked in [issue 7120](https://github.com/yugabyte/yugabyte-db/issues/7120).
 Some forthcoming features include: